The fact-checking

-The fact-checking platform, for audio content
+platform, built for audio content

 Groundery live fact-checking interface